LiveFreeDead/LastOSLinux/OS_Overlay/LastOS/ReadMe.txt

 Window Tiling - Enable snap windows when dragged to an edge or top etc

-WineTricks - Help with installing apps/games in linux and othr WINE related tools
+WineTricks - Help with installing apps/games in Linux and other WINE related tools

 WinRAR - WINE WinRAR is essential to every OS (Brought it yet?)